SiftScience/sift-ios/DESIGNDOC.md

   - This method will unarchive the content from the given path.
 And also assign values to batches and numRejects  from unarchived dictionary detail.
 - **upload**(_events_)
   - It will upload the collects events to Sift Server.

+  ### 4.5 SiftDeviceProperties

+  This module collect the device proerties details and assign it to the sift event.

+  This class have the following methods:
+  - **collect**()
+    -  Collect device properties through its own queue.

+ The DeviceProperties queue is configured as:
+ - _acceptSameEventAfter: **3600**_ // 1 hour
+ - _uploadWhenMoreThan: **0**_

+ This class holds the device related properties with the following attributes as mentioned in [section 3.2](#32-deviceProperties).

+  ### 4.6 SiftAppState
+  This module collect the app state details and assign it to the sift event.
+App state collects the location, haeding, device motion, accelerometer data, gyro data amd magnetometer data details.

+   This class have the following methods:
+   - **archive**()
+     - This method write the queue content to specified path in NSMutableDictionary format.
+This dictionary will have bucket and lastCollectedAt details.
+   - **unarchive**()
+     - This method will unarchive the content from the given path.
+And also assign values to bucket and lastCollectedAt from unarchived dictionary detail.
+   - **updateDeviceMotion**(_data_)
+     -  This method will send the CMDeviceMotion data you have got.
+   - **updateAccelerometerData**(_data_)
+     -  This method will send the CMAccelerometerData data you have got.
+   - **updateGyroData**(_data_)
+     -  This method will send the CMGyroData data you have got.
+   - **updateMagnetometerData**(_data_)
+     -  This method will send the CMMagnetometerData data you have got.
+   - **requestCollectionWithTitle**(_title_)
+     -  Request to collect app state and this mrequest might be ignored due to rate limiting.
+   - **checkAndCollectWhenNoneRecently**(_now_)
+     -  This method will collect app state if there was no collection in the last SF_MAX_COLLECTION_PERIOD of time and app is active.
+   - **collectWithTitle**(_title_, _now_)
+     -  This method will collect app state with title.
+Here `title` is String and `now` is SFTimestamp.
+   - **canCollectLocationData**()
+     -  This method will return YES if can collect Location data.
+   - **disallowCollectingLocationData**()
+     -  This method will return disallowCollectingLocationData Bool value.
+   - **allowUsingMotionSensors**()
+     - If you intend to use motion sensors occasionally, please call the following methods to send us motion data.

+  The AppState queue is configured as:
+  - _uploadWhenMoreThan: **32**_ // Unit: number of events.
+  - _uploadWhenOlderThan: **60**_  // 1 minute.

+This class holds the application related datas with the following attributes as mentioned in [section 3.3](#33-appState).

 ## 5 Flow Chart